auremoser/mozsci/log/worklog.md

 * some logistics and placeholder calendar invites for the Libre Learning Lab in October - Boston
 * worked with Kristina on logistics for our [October Community call](https://public.etherpad-mozilla.org/p/sciencelab-calls-oct13-2016) together
 * met with diane tate about hosting Harlo as a speaker in October
+* wrote fellows about their retrospective meeting dates

 * write all fellows about individual retrospective meetings